-First, midterm-I is on Monday, Oct 14 and midterm-II is on Wednesday, Oct 16 during the usual class timings (i.e. 1:00-1:50pm in Norton 112).
+First, midterm-I is on Monday, Oct 11 and midterm-II is on Wednesday, Oct 13 during the usual class timings (i.e. 10:20-11:10am in Knox 110).
 Below are some comments that might be helpful to prepare for the mid-term.

-(Thoughts on what to do during the exam here: @662)
+(Thoughts on what to do during the exam here: 219)

-- Work through the sample mid-term exams (@641).
+- Work through the sample mid-term example (0197).
 Do not use the sample mid-term to deduce anything about the relative coverage of different topics.
 (See points below for more on the coverage.)
-The sample mid-terms are meant for you to see the format of the questions.
-The actual mid term exams will be harder than the sample mid term exams.
-The actual mid-terms will follow the exact same format for the sample midterms: i.e. first mid-term will be only T/F while the second ones will be longer ones. - I encourage you to not look at the solutions to the sample mid-terms before you have spent some quality time by yourself on the mid-term questions first. - Use the quiz on Oct 8 (@642) to get some practice in solving T/F questions under some time pressure.
-Also review the T/F polls for more examples of such T/F questions. - Review the HW problems/solutions.
-There will be at least one problem (among mid-term-I and mid-term-II) that will be closely related to a HW problem.
-If you did not pick up solutions to a HW (or misplaced them), they'll be available for pickup: more details TBA later this week. - You will be under (a bit of) time pressure in the mid-term exams-it might be useful for you to use the sample mid-term to decide on how much time you are going to spend on each question.
+The sample mid-terms are meant for you to see the format of the guestions.
+The actual mid-term exams will be harder than the sample mid-term exams.
+The actual mid-terms will follow the exact same format for the sample midterms: i.e. first mid-term will be only T/F while the second ones will be longer ones. - I encourage you to not look at the solutions to the sample mid-terms before you have spent some quality time by yourself on the mid-term questions first. - Use the guiz on Oct 8 (8220) to get some practice in solving T/F questions under some time pressure.
+Also review the T/F polls for more examples of such T/F questions. - Review the HIV problems/solutions.
+HW solutions are here: @176. - You will be under (a bit of) time pressure in the mid-term exams-- it might be useful for you to use the sample mid-term to decide on how much time you are going to spend on each question.
 Also read the instructions on the first page and keep them in mind during the exam (the instructions will of course be repeated on the exam sheet). - If you need help attend the usual recitation, office hours.
-We will have extra office hours on Friday, Oct 11.
-(Details TBA later this week.) - The exam will be closed book and closed notes.
+We will have extra office hours (details TBA) next week and the week after. - The exam will be closed book and closed notes.
 However, you can bring in one 8.5" X 11" review sheet.
 (If you prefer you can bring in different review sheets for the two mid-term exams.)
 You can write anything that you want on the sheet as long as it is one sheet (you can use both sides).
 It can hand-written or typed up doesn't matter-however, you are not allowed to bring in a magnifying glass.
 The review sheet is to make sure you do not spend time memorizing definitions etc. but can concentrate on the main ideas in the material we have covered.
 The exam (as you can probably make out from the sample mid-term) will focus on how well you understand the material and not how well you can memorize.
 However, see next point. - Do not spend too much time cramming stuff into the review sheet.
 In my experience (both as a student and instructor), it never helps to just put in arbitrary stuff.
+However, you should use the review sheet to write down references for various algos etc. we have seen in class/HWs/recitation notes etc., so that you can just note @219 🗇 🕆 🔓 stop following 67 view